frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 Both client and server components [can be used together](https://nextjs.org/docs/app/building-your-application/rendering#rendering-environments) in the same application as well as both being cached.

-### Major Features of Next.js

-- File-system based routing
-- Hybrid rendering: SSR (server-side rendering), SSG (static site generation) and CSR (client-side rendering)
-- Image and font optimization
-- Automatic bundle-splitting and lazy-loading
-- SEO

-#### Fullstack Framework

-Next.js can be used to build ***fullstack*** applications.
-You can use Next.js to build the frontend and backend of your application.
-Next.js provides an API route feature that allows you to create API endpoints within your Next.js application.
-This eliminates the need for a separate backend server (eg. Node + Express, Python + Flask, etc).

-***Note:*** There is no requirement that you have to use Next.js for the backend.
-You can use any backend technology but Next.js provides a convenient way to build fullstack applications.

 ### Server-side Rendering (SSR)